sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ## Permissions sync times

-When syncing permissions from code hosts with large numbers of users and repositories, it can take some time to complete mirroring repository permissions from the code host, typically due to rate limits on a code host that limits how quickly Sourcegraph can query for repository permissions.
+When syncing permissions from code hosts with large numbers of users and repositories, it can take some time to complete mirroring repository permissions from a code host, typically due to rate limits on a code host that limits how quickly Sourcegraph can query for repository permissions.

 To mitigate this, Sourcegraph can leverage: